ciaoidea/holographix/README.md

 ---

-## The contract: from streams to fields
+## The contract: from streams to fields (what HIM actually means)

-Classic transport is endpoint‑centric: a stream between two addresses that tries to become meaningful only when completeness in order holds.
-That works for symbolic objects where “slightly wrong” usually means “invalid”.
+Classic transport is endpoint‑centric: a stream between two addresses that becomes meaningful only when completeness in order holds.
+That works for symbolic objects where “slightly wrong” often means “invalid”.

-Perceptual content lives in a different regime.
-Images and audio have structure spread across space and time; you can lose samples and still have a coherent scene or phrase.
-HolographiX takes that as the specification: represent an object as a **field of contributions** such that almost any subset yields a globally consistent reconstruction whose quality grows smoothly with received evidence.
+Perceptual (and adaptive) content lives in a different regime: structure is spread across space/time, and partial evidence can still be coherent.
+HolographiX makes that the specification: represent an object as a **field of contributions** such that almost any subset yields a globally consistent reconstruction whose quality grows smoothly with received evidence.

-“Holographic Information Matrix” is meant literally.
-The object is not a fragile stream; it is a distributed population of evidence.
+“Holographic Information Matrix” is meant literally: the object is not a fragile stream; it is a distributed population of evidence.
 The network is not asked to rescue a brittle representation.
 The representation is engineered so that survival of *any subset* remains meaningful.

 ---